V2X (VVX)

 Share Repurchases

-- The company repurchased $10 million worth of shares in the third quarter of 2025.
+- The company repurchased $10 million of shares during the third quarter of 2025.

 Share Issuance